 Find The Best Extracurricular Fit

+Do you have a future sports star?
+Or perhaps a budding artist?
 During the first few months of school, you’ll receive many flyers advertising after-school activities and little league sports.
 This year, make your child an active part of the decision-making process.
 Talk to your child and get input before registering for any activities.
 Find an extracurricular activity or sport that your child has genuine enthusiasm for.

-For kids who love to dance
+For kids who love to bust a move

 For kids who play ball

-For many kids and teens, it’s all about traditional group sports.
+Between basketball, soccer, baseball and football, your sporty child has many options for after-school activities.
 The key to finding the right fit is finding the sport that best aligns to your child’s interests.
-When choosing, also keep in mind how far you have to drive, what the fees will be and how often your child will be required to attend practices.
+You should also keep in mind how far you have to drive, what the fees will be and how often your child will be required to attend practices.

-For kids who aren’t that sporty
+For kids who are artsy

-More after-school fun
+More after school fun